vikingeducation/prep_basics/test-yourself-answers.md

 A program usually running on a remote computer that responds to requests from a browser.

 *Contributed by [Unknown]*

+Web servers are computers that deliver (serves up) Web pages.
+Every Web server has an IP address and possibly a domain name.
+For example, if you enter the URL http://www.webopedia.com/index.html in your browser, this sends a request to the Web server whose domain name is webopedia.com.

 #### Bugs